Climate modelling and analysis

 - developing computer models of the climate system to simulate global climate, regional climate, and climate change

 - attributing observed climate changes to specific causes

 - predicting seasonal and longer term climate variations

-In order to undertake this research, the CCCma has an ongoing model development programme.
-Over the years, models of increasing sophistication have been developed, permitting study of more complex climate questions.
-The Models page gives a brief description of past and present models.
+In order to undertake this research, CCCma has an ongoing model development program.
+Over the years, models of increasing sophistication have been developed, permitting the study of more complex climate questions.
+The models page gives a brief description of past and present models.

-- analyses past and predicted climate variations to gain a deeper understanding of the climate system
+- analyzing past and predicted climate variations to gain a deeper understanding of the climate system

-- provides science–based quantitative information to the national and the international community, notably coordinated model experiments organized by the World Climate Research Programme (WCRP) and contributions to the Intergovernmental Panel on Climate Change (IPCC).
+- providing science–based quantitative information to the national and the international community, notably coordinated model experiments organized by the World Climate Research Programme (WCRP) and contributions to the Intergovernmental Panel on Climate Change (IPCC)